NoobsDeSroobs/VRVizualizer/README.md

 For any inquiries or questions or feedback, please send an email to magnus_elden (at) hotmail.com with the title containing [VR Visualiser].

+I have gotten som time on my hands now, so for any feature requests, please send an email to magnus_elden (at) hotmail.com with the title containing [VR Visualiser Request].
+I know how to program, I just dont have any imagination. (^.^)

 Hope you enjoy it.